leotrs/decu/doc/source/quickstart.md

   should be decorated with `@decu.experiment`.
 + `decu.experiment`-decorated methods must accept at least one parameter.
 This will be treated as the data input, and its name must be passed to the decorator.
-In the above example, the data input parameter is called *data*, and thus we pass the string `"data"` to `decu.experiment`.
+In the above example, the `exp` method is decorated with `decu.experiment` with data input parameter *data*, and thus we pass the string `"data"` to `decu.experiment`.
 + All other parameters will be treated as experimental parameters that tune the behavior of the algorithm.